ewolff/microservice-linkerd/README.md

 services.

-Also the demo uses [linkerd](https://linkerd.io/) for features like monitoring, tracing, fault injection, and circuit breaking.
+Also the demo uses [linkerd](https://linkerd.io/) for features like monitoring, fault injection, and circuit breaking.

 This project creates a complete micro service demo system in Docker containers.
 The services are implemented in Java using Spring Boot and